AlliedToasters/llama-introspection/README.md

 ```
 python batch_compute.py --use-remote
 ```
-You can omit the `--use-remote` flag if you can run all the big models on your local system.
+You can omit the `--use-remote` flag if you can run the big models on your local system.

 After that, to run a battery of interventions on (for example) 1
 ```
-python battery.py --model 1B --n-control-trials 10 --n-random-trials 10 --n-concept-trials 1 --n-scale-trials 1
+python battery.py --model 8B --n-control-trials 18 --n-random-trials 18 --n-concept-trials 1 --n-scale-trials 18
 ```

 ## Output

-Results are saved to `results/` directory:
+Results are saved to `results/` directory.
-- `sweep_<hash>.json` - Single trial per strength
-- `multi_<hash>.json` - Multiple trials
-- `graded_*.json` - LLM-judged results

 ## Experiment Overview